 Also, Each E-Mail Will Need To Be Branded; so subscribers know who it's coming from.
 That Brand Recognition Will Help Build A Customer Relationship.

+Insider Tips:

 Know what you want to achieve with each E-Mail; so you can brief your Copywriter and help them Target The E-Mails In The Correct Way with The Right Call To Action.